vikram-rev/voicenotes/README.md

 ## Get started

 1. Obtain the callback URL.
 It should be entered in place of YOURCALLBACKPREFIX below.
-If you are using locally, set up ngrok (`ngrok http 80`) and use the callback URL for the ngrok tunnel.
+If you are operating locally, set up ngrok (`ngrok http 80`) and use the ngrok callback URL.
 2. Obtain a Rev AI access token.
 It should be entered in place of YOURTOKEN below.
 3. If using an external MongoDB database, replace the default MongoDB credentials below.